Abstract impressionism: Stylistic criticism

-Categorisation Criticism
+Categorisation criticism

-Another element of controversy within Abstract Impressionism comes in attempting to categorise its style within other movements.
-Art historians Simon Watney and Roger Fry debate over two places in which Abstract Impressionism may fit.
+Another element of controversy within abstract impressionism comes in attempting to categorise its style within other movements.
+Art historians Simon Watney and Roger Fry debate over two places in which abstract impressionism may fit.
 They conclude to be unsure of whether it is a further development of Post-Impressionism, or if it is perhaps more related to the period of Bloomsbury Abstraction within the Abstract movement.

-Additionally, many artists that the Abstract Impressionist movement has claimed- such as Milton Resnick, Sam Francis, Nicolas de Staël, or Jackson Pollock- are simultaneously considered to be members of other more widely recognised movements, such as Abstract Expressionism, whether by their own definition or the labelling of other art critics.
+Additionally, many artists that the abstract impressionist movement has claimed- such as Milton Resnick, Sam Francis, Nicolas de Staël, or Jackson Pollock- are simultaneously considered to be members of other more widely recognised movements, such as Abstract Expressionism, whether by their own definition or the labelling of other art critics.

 Style

-The style of Abstract Impressionism focusses on the portrayal of real life subjects- typically situated close to the artist themselves- through simplification and abstraction.
+The style of abstract impressionism focusses on the portrayal of real life subjects- typically situated close to the artist themselves- through simplification and abstraction.
 This creates a work of art that lends itself towards the traditions of both Impressionism and Abstract art movements.
 The amount of abstraction varies greatly from painting to painting, which has been seen as a point of controversy in the movement as it disallows visual conformity between works.

-Painting Techniques
+Painting techniques

-Like Impressionism, the artworks feature short brushstrokes with paint “loaded” onto the painting instrument.
+Like Impressionism, the artworks feature short brushstrokes with paint "loaded" onto the painting instrument.
 This technique involves piling paint onto an art tool, such as a brush or a palette knife, and layering the paint onto the canvas or paper to create a multi-layered and textured effect- or, an "impression".

-Abstract Impressionists paintings have been described to resemble late-Impressionist pictures in their technique, like those of Monet, but without the representative content that usually defines Impressionism.
+Abstract impressionists paintings have been described to resemble late-Impressionist pictures in their technique, like those of Monet, but without the representative content that usually defines Impressionism.

-Abstract Impressionist style also relies largely on the painting embracing the concept of en plein air.
+Abstract impressionist style also relies largely on the painting embracing the concept of en plein air.
 En plein air painting is an artistic style involving painting outdoors, with the landscape or subject directly in front of the artist.
 This technique is used primarily by Impressionists.
-However, Abstract Impression deviates from traditional en plain air artworks as the level of exactness or realism in the painting is seen to be less important than overall atmospheric effect.
+However, abstract impression deviates from traditional en plain air artworks as the level of exactness or realism in the painting is seen to be less important than overall atmospheric effect.

-Deviations from Similar Movements
+Deviations from similar movements

-Abstract Impressionists have been described to be largely inspired by modern advances in and changing attitudes towards color theory.
+Abstract impressionists have been described to be largely inspired by modern advances in and changing attitudes towards color theory.
 Traditional Impressionist work, in its reflection of reality, often used gentle, bright, and complementary colours to mirror the outdoor setting and light sources.
-Abstract Impressionists, however, “did not hesitate to apply innovative techniques to their painting, considered revolutionary at the time”.
+Abstract impressionists, however, "did not hesitate to apply innovative techniques to their painting, considered revolutionary at the time".

-Notable Artists and Artworks
+Notable artists and artworks

-Notable Artists
+Notable artists

 As aforementioned, notable artists and artworks of this movement are subject to controversy and possible subjectivity.

-At the first Abstract Impressionist exhibition, curated by Lawrence Alloway, took place in London.The Oxford Dictionary of Art and Artists lists the following artists as its subjects:
+The first abstract impressionist exhibition, curated by Lawrence Alloway, took place in London.The Oxford Dictionary of Art and Artists lists the following artists as its subjects: